JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/working-with-go-in-rust-through-ipc/index.md

 The largest tradeoff here is performance.
 We need to serialise and deserialize large buffers (i.e., entire website DOMs) along with multiple kernel copies from our applications to the kernel.
 Given that we're passing relatively large buffers, using [`MSG_ZEROCOPY`](https://www.kernel.org/doc/html/latest/networking/msg_zerocopy.html) could be used to alleviate some of the performance penalty.
 Another tradeoff is the upfront work needed to get everything hooked up which.
 You'll need listeners on both ends, with their own read-eval loops and a shared proto spec.

-I mentioned earlier in this post that performance was not as critical.
-I'd like to add some more context around that.
-During the time when we need to generate these fingerprints, we are also executing other external calls (i.e., inference, database queries) concurrently.
-Therefore in practice, the overhead does not translate to any meaningful final end-to-end overhead.

-I want to spend some time explaining how we went about implementing this.
+I'd like to give a brief overview on how we can go about implementing this.
 There's quite a bit of work, so I'll only focus on key areas that are worth mentioning.

 ## Wire protocol

 For starters, we need to have some sort of network representation of our structs and arguments, so that we can de-/serialise them in both Go and Rust.
-I opted for `protobuf` only due to having experience working with it.
-Our `Request` type is quite simple.
+I'm opting for `protobuf` only due to having experience working with it, but you could pick any network representation that suits you.
+Our `Request` message might look like so.

 ```proto
 // Request is the message sent from Rust to Go